TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

 ## Statment of Contributions:
 - Evan Winnie - Battery Function as it Applies to the Bot and Sensors
 - Connor Graves - Hardwired communication subsystem and experiment
+- Wayne Marcrum - Navigation Subsystem as it Applies to the Autonomous Navigation Performance